Guesthouses in the Mühlviertel in Austria

 An atypical goose meal at Dorfwirt Raab

 Finally, the dessert was particularly exciting.
 The Freak Out Goose (the crazy goose) consisted of roasted goose chips on salted caramel ice cream.
 The whole thing was served on a salad bed with a lemon vinaigrette.
 The landlady told us that a restaurant in the USA inspired her to make this dessert.
 Although they were initially skeptical, they were so enthusiastic about this idea that they serve the dessert in their own tavern today.
 Rightly so, we think.
-The Dorfwirt Raab is one of the inns in the Mühlviertel that draws inspiration from foreign kitchens.
+The Dorfwirt Raab is one of the inns in the Mühlviertel that draws inspiration from foreign cuisines.

 Rechberg 11